 The changing world of channel leaders

-For most companies, the channel chief is at the center of these changes.
+For most companies, the channel chief is central to these changes.
 Their job has never been harder.

 Channel leaders are at the heart of the cloud paradigm shift.
-They must balance maintaining revenues from on-premise partners flowing while simultaneously convincing partners to change business models to support cloud sales.
-They oversee significant shifts in the business as last generation products make way for new ones.
+They must balance maintaining revenues from on-premises partners flowing while simultaneously convincing partners to change business models to support cloud sales.
+They oversee significant shifts in the business as last-generation products make way for new ones.

 Channel chiefs ensure every segment is covered as they build go-to-market pathways, connecting their companies, partners, and customers.
 Often, every customer segment requires its own set of partners and a unique set of partner initiatives.
-In addition, partner offering complexity has multiplied, and now includes partner program, channel incentives, partner enablement, partner recruitment, field governance, and customer satisfaction.
+In addition, partner offering complexity has multiplied and now includes partner programs, channel incentives, partner enablement, partner recruitment, field governance, and customer satisfaction.

 Meanwhile, performance pressure continues for channel chiefs.
 Revenue growth is slowing as an industry, which results in smaller budgets spread across more partners and products.
 The need for scale is essential, particularly for a sales model that balances direct and partner sellers.
-Sales discounts, returns, and allowances (also known as contra revenue) have become a vital part of the typical channel budget — and showing the direct impact of these programs is essential.
+Sales discounts, returns, and allowances (contra revenue) have become vital to the typical channel budget — showing these programs’ direct impact is essential.

-All three of these changing worlds means you need a clear understanding of partner performance and value.
-You need a way to score your partners.
+These three changing worlds mean you must clearly understand partner performance and value.
+It would be best if you had a way to score your partners.

 What is partner scoring?

-Companies need the right set of channel partners to form healthy partner communities, and today these channel partners play a more critical role than ever in not only making sales, but also providing additional support.
+Companies need the right channel partners to form healthy partner communities.
+Today, these channel partners play a more critical role than ever in making sales and providing additional support.
 Subsequently, driving growth with channel partners requires an insightful, deliberate, and data-driven approach to managing partners.

 Partner scoring is a unique method of measuring partner performance that combines elements of key performance indicators, predictive modeling, and big data algorithms.
 It also allows channel leaders to measure both individually and as an aggregate.

-First, partner scoring must look at more than generated revenue.
-Partner sales are an essential measurement for any channel management effort, but sales are only one way partners contribute to a tech company’s success.
+First, scoring must look at more than generated revenue.
+Partner sales are an essential measurement for any channel management effort, but sales are only one-way partners contribute to a tech company’s success.
 Often partners are critical influencers shaping a customer’s decision to buy.
 Their endorsement — or better yet — building solutions around your platform, solidifies your position with the customer.

-Second, partner scoring is only valuable if it is measured over time.
+Second, scoring is only valuable if it is measured over time.
 Partner performance varies at any given point in time.
 Even the best partner sometimes fails to make a critical sale.
 But the cyclical nature of partner performance normalizes over time.
-Partner scoring has value in understanding trends and changes — both with individual partners and with your business community.
+Scoring is valuable in understanding trends and changes — both with individual partners and your business community.

-The point of partner scoring is not just measuring your partner performance, but understanding whether your efforts are having an impact.
+The point of a scoring model is not just measuring your partner’s performance but understanding whether your efforts are having an impact.

 Imagine being able to share data with your CEO, CFO, or EVP of Sales that shows how your incentives had a direct impact on partners.
-Think of the impact you could make if you could direct field resources to the activities or partners that contribute most to your channel objectives, as well as adjust your partner focus depending on how your objectives evolve.
-That is the promise of partner scoring.
+Think of the impact you could make if you could direct field resources to the activities or partners that contribute most to your channel objectives and adjust your partner focus depending on how your objectives evolve.
+That is the promise of scoring.

-A partner scoring framework lets you identify the strong and weak points of your partner community.
+A scoring framework lets you identify your partner community's strong and weak points.
 You rank each partner’s ability to drive revenue, support your strategic platform, win and retain customers, and counter your competition.

-- Identify the specific strengths and weaknesses for each partner
+- Identify the specific strengths and weaknesses of each partner

 - Compare peer-level performance even in partner segments that are more influencers than sellers